Labor & Work by Ellie Shermer

 That decline had been but one reason that Sadlowski challenged the leadership of the United Steelworkers of America in 1974.
 He detested the aging leaderships’ support for the Vietnam War, in which a disproportionate number of working-class Americans fought.
-He also considered the union to have become increasingly undemocratic, a sentiment that won over a sizeable number of young, old, white, Black, Chicano, male, and female steelworkers who wanted more say on the job and in their union.
+He also considered the union to have become increasingly undemocratic, a sentiment that won over a sizeable number of young, old, white, Black, Latino, male, and female steelworkers who wanted more say on the job and in their union.
 That demand also inspired their families who, as Sadlowski’s wife Marlene told Studs, also took part in the successful campaign to make this young, dissident unionist the union’s director for the important area stretching from Chicago to Gary, Indiana.

 That kind of militancy could also be found amongst service workers, nurses, and government employees, who would make up the majority of the American labor force and labor movement by the century’s end.
 Many of these workers noted that they had not prospered as much as manufacturing and heavy-industry workers had after World War II.
-American Federation of State, Country, and Municipal Employees (AFSCME) organizer Jerry Wurf clarified that government workers had been purposefully excluded from the 1935 Wagner Act, which had guaranteed federal and therefore employer recognition of unions that employees formed.
+American Federation of State, County, and Municipal Employees (AFSCME) organizer Jerry Wurf clarified that government workers had been purposefully excluded from the 1935 Wagner Act, which had guaranteed federal and therefore employer recognition of unions that employees formed.
 As such, public jobs, ranging from garbage collection to teaching, had remained poorly paid, often unsafe, and largely unorganized.

 Wurf celebrated the gains that public employees had made since the 1960s.
 Roughly 1,500 a week joined AFSCME when Wurf talked to Studs in 1974.
 Members were also extraordinarily diverse and doing the kind of white-collar jobs, like secretarial work, that many Americans still don’t realize have been unionized.
 Continued ignorance frustrated Wurf who swelled with pride when he described the diversity of AFSCME’s steadily increasing membership.

 United Farmworker organizer Dolores Huerta also emphasized what a difference organizing has and continues to make in the lives of every citizen, not just workers and their immediate families.
 Studs interviewed her in 1975 when she and her brother-in-law Cesar Chavez had already inspired many Americans to boycott grapes in order to force California growers to recognize the largely Latino/a union.
-Huerta spoke movingly about the plight of agricultural workers, who, like public employees, been left out of the Wagner Act.
+Huerta spoke movingly about the plight of agricultural workers, who, like public employees, had been left out of the Wagner Act.
 Pickers often moved themselves and their families from harvest to harvest.
 Children often went to several different schools in any given year and even had to skip class if an employer forced parents to bring their children to pick fruit alongside them in fields, where they lacked water, food, and toilets.
-Huerta pointed out that those unsanitary conditions harmed both workers and consumers, all of whom benefitted from the higher wages, better hours, and improved working conditions that farmworkers had begun to negotiate in historic contracts with growers.
+Huerta pointed out that those unsanitary conditions harmed both workers and consumers, all of whom benefited from the higher wages, better hours, and improved working conditions that farmworkers had begun to negotiate in historic contracts with growers.
 Some families now earned enough money to buy modest homes and give their children the kind of stability to help them finish school.

 Studs also handed over his microphone to historians, social scientists, and fellow journalists who recounted how widespread such inequality remained in the 1960s, 1970s, and 1980s.
 For example, famous, by-then Midwestern-based, social work expert Henry Ollendorf emphasized that Turks in Berlin and Algerians in Paris both found themselves confined to low-paying work that native-born Germans and Parisians would no longer do.
-Those new arrivals, like the Puerto Rican immigrants Studs interviewed at a northside Chicago jobs project, had little hope of finding a better life at home or in a rapidly deindustrializing Western Europe or United States, where native born populations depended on them for cheap labor but had no interest in extending full citizenship rights to them.
+Those new arrivals, like the Puerto Ricans Studs interviewed at a northside Chicago jobs project, had little hope of finding a better life at home or in a rapidly deindustrializing Western Europe or United States, where native born populations depended on them for cheap labor but had no interest in extending full citizenship rights to them.
 The British whom Studs interviewed in 1962 were no exception.
 Many in that Midlands pubs described growing up in poverty in the 1930s and 1940s, faring better in the 1950s, but still recognized (as Sadlowski had) that more money had done little to erase longstanding class divides.